pierre-guyomard/RPythonPlus/README.rst

 Usage
 --------------------------

-RPythonPlus can be used like a common python library.
+RPythonPlus can be used like any common Python library.

+    import rpythonplus

 Licence
 -------------------

 RPythonPlus is available under the GNU Lesser General Public License version 3.0 (<https://www.gnu.org/licenses/lgpl.html>).

-    import rpythonplus